yesiddn/yesiddn/README.md

-- 👋 Hi, I’m Yesid, a frontend developer and analysis and software development student..
+- 👋 Hello!
+I'm Yesid, a software development and analysis student, on my way to be a web developer.
 - 👀 I’m interested in web development, UI/UX design, data science, artificial intelligence and machine learning.
 - 🌱 I’m currently learning the world of development and design, good practices and the best way to create software.
 <!-- - 💞️ I’m looking to collaborate on ...